DenixStudio1/Cable-Generator/README.md

 # Cable-Generator
-A blender asset to generate cables
+A blender asset to generate cables.